Pripyat / Prypiat (Part One)

 The once-ornate Café Pripyat was a popular social hang-out for the village’s residents, whose average age in 1986 was only 26-years-old.

 After leaving the hospital, we took the short walk to go visit the remains of Café Pripyat.
-Situated on the banks of the Pripyat River, you get the sense visiting that this would have been quite a welcome place to relax.
+Situated on the banks of the Pripyat / Prypiat River, you get the sense visiting that this would have been quite a welcome place to relax.
 What struck me immediately was how ornate the architecture is - after all, how many coffee shops have you been to that have stained-glass windows?
 More impressively, the windows appeared to survive decades of neglect, although -at the time- it appeared many of the stained-glass panes were not too far away from falling out from their rusting frames.

 The following eight photographs are also from Café Pripyat.